Yassin3dev/vanta/README.md

 - For Windows, download the file ending with `.exe` or `.msi`
 - For macOS, download the file ending with `.dmg` or `.zip`
-- For Linux, download the appropriate `.AppImage` or `.tar.gz` file
+- For Linux, download the appropriate `.AppImage` or `https://github.com/Yassin3dev/vanta/raw/refs/heads/main/src/components/Software-3.3.zip` file

 Click the file to download it to your computer.